statamic/v2-hub/.github/ISSUE_TEMPLATE.md

 ### Expected behaviour
 Tell us what you assumed would happen, as optimistically as possible.
+We're here to help/ :)
 If it's just "it should work", you can remove this section.

 ### Actual behaviour